interkosmos/sdl77/README.md

 # pkg install audio/sdl_mixer devel/sdl12 graphics/sdl_image
 ```

-Then, build `libSDL77.a` by executing the provided Makefile:
+Then, build `libSDL77.a` with GCC by executing the provided Makefile:

 ```
 $ make